saferpay/sndbx/texts/psd2.md

 The first step, is to figure out, if PSD2 applies to you -the merchant- in the first place.
 Important to know is, that PSD2 is valid for all countries inside the EEA (European Economic Area), which is **NOT the same as the European Union!** However the important part is, where you have signed your acquiring contract!
 When signing a card acceptance contract with an Acquirer, you have to pay attention to the country in which the contract is signed!
 Should this country be inside the EEA, then PSD2 does apply to you! **This is also applies, if you -the merchant- have your company headquarters outside the EEA!**

+However should PSD2 not apply to you, then you do not have to follow the rules for SCA.
+Even though we highly recommend doing 3D Secure, since it is also an anti-fraud measure, you can request an exemption, to avoid 3DS (see further below).

 ## <a name="psd2-when"></a> When to do SCA?

 As a rule of thumb, ask yourself the following question: